-Interruptible Blocking Methods - The RTSJ and standard Java methods that are explicitly interruptible by an AIE.
+Interruptible Blocking Methods - The RTSJ and standard Java methods that are explicitly interruptible by an AsynchronouslyInterruptedException (AIE).
 The interruptible blocking methods comprise and their overloaded forms.
+Furthermore, the RealtimeThread.waitForNextRelease method is interruptible when the thread's release parameters isRousable method returns true.
+Similarly instances of AsyncBaseEventHandlers are released early when their release parameters isRousable method returns true.